 Analyzing KraneShares Trust KraneShares CSI China Internet ETF's Unusual Options Activity

-KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) shares experienced unusual options activity on Friday.
-The stock price moved down to $55.14 following the option alert.
+Shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $50.55.

 - Sentiment: BULLISH